 To see the current year BPA list pricing for all contractors, see the worksheet “BPA List Pricing.”
-This includes the list of service plans and features used by the current version of the EM and some that are for informational purposes only.
+It includes the list of service plans and features used by the current version of the EM, and some that are for informational purposes only.
 It is not a complete list of all offerings and prices on the BPAs.
 To find a complete list, see the contractors’ BPAs on their websites or contact the contractors themselves.

 3. Input your information

 After gathering your requirements and familiarizing yourself with the EM tool, input your data into the input cells under the “Service Plans Under Consideration” section of the “Estimate” worksheet.
 See the applicable information icons in the worksheet for instructions regarding individual data entries.